nonlinear-labs-dev/nl-firmware/projects/shared/configuration/readme.md

 An attempt to re-implement (and extend) the "parameter-db" sub-project on a [YAML](https://yaml.org/) basis, providing essential C15 definitions as shared header files (usable wherever they are needed).
 The current project name is "configuration", as we define more than just parameters here.

-## Validation

-Yaml possesses features for custom tags and validation.
-However, implementing a validation would result in quite complex and verbose typescript and yaml files, which doesn't seem to provide any benefit.
-Therefore, the strategy is to perform an additional gcc compilation with the generated headers, which provides validation and raises informative errors when failing.

 ## Prerequisites

 - required programs: `node` _(currently using v16.15.1)_, `npm` _(8.10.0)_, `tsc` _(4.6.4)_, `g++` _(11.2.0)_